Amund-Fremming/tero-server/Tasklist.md

 # Tasklist

+## Did not finish last time

+- Cleanup for subject_mw
+- Permisisons extention dont work

 ## Thoughts

 - Implement wrapper objects for cache, enabling games to have questions and players
 - Change from doing opåerations on user with auth0_id, or create a index on the field
+- Consider changing from validating if a user is a guest from the header to a permission based validation
+- Split the fn get_subject_and_permissins into two fn, SRP
+- Rename subject mw to auth_mw or so?

 ## Tasklist